 As the beginning of the spring semester quickly approaches, I would like to welcome you all to the Physical Biochemistry course.
 Physical (Bio)Chemistry is a rigorous quantitative discipline built upon a strong mathematical and physical foundation.
 I realize that some of you might not have had an opportunity to practice you calculus skills recently.
 Therefore, I urge you to take advantage of the remaining three weeks before the class starts and refresh your memory and skills in Math and Physics.
 Below is a brief list of the topics you have to know.
 This material will not be covered in the course.
 Instead, it will be assumed that you are familiar with these topics, and many results and derivations will rely on your knowledge of them.
 You can look them up in any math/calculus and physics textbooks.
-In particular, you can find a brief summary of the minimal Math required for the course in the Appendix "Math Supplement" at the end of the textbook that we will use for this course:
+In particular, you can find a brief summary of the minimal Math required for the course as "Math Essential" in the textbook that we will use for this course:

-Thomas Engel, Quantum Chemistry & Spectroscopy, Third Edition, Pearson, Benjamin-Cummings Pub Co. → Appendix A
+Thomas Engel, Philip Reid, Physical Chemistry: Quantum Chemistry & Spectroscopy, Fourth Edition, Pearson Pub Co.